These vegan Overnight Buckwheat & Steel Cut Oats Breakfast Jars are versatile and make the perfect grab-n-go meal!

 After a little searching, I can across this recipe from The Kitchn for overnight steel cut oats in jars.
 Since I had both steel cut oats and buckwheat groats in the pantry, I decided to use them together.
 Feel free to use one or the other if you prefer or only have one available (see notes).

-Buckwheat groats and steel cut oats are both top notch grains and make for a perfect porridge.
+Overnight Oats Base: Buckwheat groats and steel cut oats are the base of this overnight oats recipe, both are top notch grains and make for a perfect porridge.
 Full of protein and fiber, this will leave you feeling satisfied and ready to go for a few hours or more.
 Add in some of the optional toppings making sure that at least one of them is fresh and you have yourself one heart healthy breakfast, lunch or dinner for that matter!

-Or maybe some blueberries, chopped almonds, coconut flakes, almond milk and pure maple syrup.
+Or maybe vegan overnight oats with blueberries, chopped almonds, coconut flakes, almond milk and pure maple syrup.

-Lastly, how about diced apples, coconut flakes, hemp hearts, coconut sugar with almond milk poured over top with an extra sprinkle of cinnamon.
+Lastly, how about adding diced apples, coconut flakes, hemp hearts, coconut sugar with almond milk poured over top with an extra sprinkle of cinnamon to overnight oats.